 Virtual Awards Ceremony or Fundraiser

-While a virtual event may not have the pomp and circumstance (or passed appetizers!) of an in-person event, there are still ways to celebrate.
+While a virtual event or gala may not have the pomp and circumstance (or passed appetizers!) of an in-person event, there are still ways to celebrate.
 Given the limitations of the last year, a lot of people got creative and were able to put on a successful virtual event that fulfilled the purposes of honoring, celebrating, or fundraising.
 However, don’t assume that just because an audience is virtual, you don’t have to do a little something to dazzle them.

 If you want to class up your virtual event, there are things to consider in the planning stage.
 Is it in your budget to send award recipients, speakers, or presenters a gift bag beforehand?
 Can you send attendees something they can enjoy as they engage in your event?
 Perhaps you need to hire a professional host or emcee to keep the audience animated.

 Event planning for a live event, even when it’s virtual, includes a lot of coordination.
 You will likely still want sponsors, speakers from your industry, and seamless transitions.
 The best way to accomplish all that is to share your plan with everyone involved, and do a test run with the key players including the virtual live host or emcee for the event.